 Luzerne County Community College's Professional Truck Driving Program is dedicated to providing quality training for professional entry-level tractor-trailer drivers.
 The program emphasizes safety and driver courtesy as well as the skills needed to operate the equipment successfully.
-The program consists of 316 hours of training, comprised of 150 hours in the classroom, 46 hours on the range, and 120 hours of road driving.
+The program consists of 240 hours of training, comprised of 105 hours in the classroom, and 135 hours on the range, and road.
 (A maximum of four students to one instructor will be maintained for all road driving.)
 The curriculum for the Professional Truck Driving Program includes information on topics necessary for success as a Professional Truck Driver such as job search skills, the psychology of driving distances, driver image skills, and how to handle road rage.
 In addition, students develop job-specific skills in the following: Tractor-trailer orientation; Basic dock-spotting procedures; Basic and federal motor carrier safety practices and procedures; Air brake and shifting procedures; CDL licensing requirements; Route mapping and log book procedures; Vehicle pre-trip procedures; Refrigeration transport; Hazardous material transport.

-The 46 hours driving on the range includes practice on: pre-trip inspections, dock spotting, straight backing, coupling and uncoupling, parallel parking, alley docking, and serpentine driving.
+The range driving includes practice on: pre-trip inspections, dock spotting, straight backing, coupling and uncoupling, parallel parking, alley docking, and serpentine driving.

-Integral to the program is the 120 hours of road driving practice, which covers highway, city, and mountain driving, night driving, and practice dedicated to CDL Licensing.
+Integral to the program is the road driving practice, which covers highway, city, and mountain driving, night driving, and practice dedicated to CDL Licensing.